hessu/aprsc/doc/WINDOWS.md

 Run it
 ---------

 aprsc runs as a Windows service.
 When the service is set up, it will also start up automatically at boot.
-The windows installer .zip file comes with five CMD files to manage the service:
+The windows installer .zip file comes with five CMD files to manage the service.
+They need to be executed as an user with Administrator privileges, so you need to either log in as an administrator user, or open a command promt as admin.
+One way to do this is right-clicking cmd.exe (or a Shortcut pointing to it), and selecting "Run as Administrator".

 *   aprsc-enable.cmd